FroCode/TECHNICAL-TASK-YASA-1-LLC/README.md

 ## Project Structure
 - `data/`: Contains the datasets used for analysis.
 - `notebooks/`: Jupyter notebooks with the analysis and visualizations.
-- `scripts/`: Python scripts for forecasting and analysis.
 - `README.md`: Project overview and detailed explanation.